Yossi/outline-tg-bot/README.md

 When you know that the the most recent link needs to get the bot treatment you say `/include`.
 Immediately and from now on the bot will attempt to post a list of bypass links for all urls from that domain.
 You can also send `/include` as a reply to a message to target the domain in that message even if it isn't the most recent one anymore.
 Or you can add domains manually with `/include domain.tld`.
+Messages with multiple links are treated as though only the first link exists, even if the first link needs no action and a subsequent one does.
 `/list` will show all the domains the bot is set to act on.
 `/remove domain.tld` to remove one.
 Reply to a bot message with `/delete` and the bot will delete that message and your `/delete` message too (if it can) to keep things tidy.